openmobilityfoundation/mds-core/README.md

 - a place to define local policies or performance metrics
 - a cloud service that will be operated by the OMF

-See the `mds-core` [Github Wiki](https://github.com/openmobilityfoundation/mds-core/wiki) for more details and help.
+**See the `mds-core` [Wiki](https://github.com/openmobilityfoundation/mds-core/wiki) for more details and help, including how to use it, release goals, how to help, the technical stack used, and slideshows and a video presentation.**

-The [Mobility Data Specification](https://github.com/openmobilityfoundation/mobility-data-specification/) (MDS), a project of the [Open Mobility Foundation](http://www.openmobilityfoundation.org) (OMF) focused on dockless e-scooters, bicycles and carshare.

-# Overview of MDS-CORE
+# Overview of `mds-core`

 The included code represents what is currently up and running for Los Angeles as well as new features under development.
 Includes the following: